Peter Zezel: Playing career

 The hiring of Pat Burns as the Maple Leafs' head coach in 1992 represented a turning point in Zezel's career.
 While he had previously always been given a great deal of offensive responsibility, the defensive-minded Burns employed Zezel almost exclusively as a checking line center, and his numbers plummeted.
 Additionally, he continued to be plagued by injuries, missing half the 1993–94 season with an ongoing back problems that had bothered him for several years.
 On Oct 16 1993 Zezel had a freak accident during warm up vs a game against the Red Wings.
 The team was warming up on the ice.
 Zezel ruptured a disc in his lower back while taking a practice shot.
 He was bed ridden for three days.
 His house mate Wendel Clark reported Zezel was in extreme pain.
 His back was so swollen, that doctors could not take X-rays for days.
 However, when healthy he was still an effective player, and helped Toronto reach the Western Conference Finals in both 1993 and 1994, including a Game 1 overtime winner in 1994.

 In the summer of 1994, Zezel was awarded to the Dallas Stars as compensation for the Leafs' signing of free agent Mike Craig.
 His one season in Dallas was a disappointment, as he was limited to just 30 games and 11 points by a knee injury.
 For 1995–96, he was signed by the St. Louis Blues and his old coach Keenan.

 Dealt to the New Jersey Devils in 1997, his career hit a low point in the 1997–98 campaign when he was sent to the minors for the first time in his career.
 He performed well in the AHL with 50 points in 35 games for the Albany River Rats.
 Keenan, who was now coaching in Vancouver, had Zezel acquired by the Canucks in February 1998.
 There, Zezel was given a chance to contribute offensively alongside star winger Alexander Mogilny, and he responded with 17 points in 25 games, including a goal on his first shift as a Canuck.

-Zezel's career ended abruptly at the trade deadline late in the 1998–99 season.
-Zezel's niece Jilliann was terminally ill with cancer in Toronto and he requested a trade from the Canucks (who were far out of the playoff race) to an Eastern Conference team so he could be closer to his family.
-Instead, Vancouver General Manager Brian Burke dealt him to the Mighty Ducks of Anaheim, the farthest stop from Toronto in the league.
-Zezel retired from the NHL and returned home, with Burke and Canucks' management receiving criticism from a media and public sympathetic to Zezel's situation and for the callous way they thought he was treated.
-Burke had the Canucks buy out the remainder of Zezel's contract ($110,000) and made a charitable donation in the same amount, to an organization the Canucks supported for terminally ill children.